1 Thessalonians

 v26

 en + dat. "with" - [greet all the brothers] with.
-Instrumental, expressing means, as NIV.
+Adverbial use of the preposition, instrumental, expressing means, or modal, expressing manner.

 v27

 iv] Injunction regarding the reading of the letter, v27.
-The instruction shifts to first person, possibly indicating that Paul is now writing the final words.
-The instruction is very forceful, indicating that Paul was determined to have the letter read to all members of the congregation; Paul's words are not just for the elders.
+The instruction shifts to first person, possibly indicating that Paul is now writing the final words himself.
+The instruction is very forceful, indicating that Paul is determined to have the letter read to all members of the congregation; Paul's words are not just for the elders.

-anagnwsqhnai (anaginwskw) aor. pas. inf. "to have [this letter] read" - to be read [the = this letter].
-The infinitive introduces an object clause / dependent statement of indirect speech expressing what Paul adjures the congregation to do, namely, to read the letter; "that this letter be read."
+anagnwsqhnai (anaginwskw) aor. pas. inf. "to have [this letter] read" - [the letter] to be read.
+The infinitive introduces an object clause / dependent statement of indirect speech expressing what Paul adjures the congregation to do, namely, to read the letter.
+The accusative thn epistolhn, "the letter", serves as the accusative subject of the infinitive; "that this letter be read aloud."

 toiV adelfoiV (oV) dat. "to [all] the brothers and sisters" - to [all] the brothers.
 Dative of indirect object.